Seikonolff/787-miniYoke-project/readme.txt

     - python3 main.py

 On Windows :
+- in local host :
     - launch the .exe file
+- in a specific adress :
+    - aircraft-sim.exe --bus "adress"
 - open terminal :
     - python3 main.py